 Speaking Spanish might be the way people in Comuna 13 communicate but art is the real common language here.
 As well as the huge amount of street art, Comuna 13 is also home to a large collection of art galleries and art shops.

-Around the escalators, there are some immersive, neon galleries that you can walk inside for a bedazzling experience!
-Plus, there are the more traditional art galleries and shops that display canvases and prints available for purchase.
+Around the escalators, there’s some immersive, neon galleries that you can walk inside for a bedazzling experience!
+Plus, there’s the more traditional art galleries and shops that display canvases and prints available for purchase.

 As well as artwork in the more traditional form, some of the most popular designs are also available on souvenirs.
 T-shirts, tote bags and the like are easy to come by featuring the best of Comuna 13’s artwork.